Gizmodiat/AMANDE/README.md

 `gedit system/LDlink.R`

-# **Usage:**
+# **Input files:**
-Prepare an input files for exposures: either genes (for eQTLGen and GTEx) or proteins (for INTERVAL):
+_**Prepare an input file for exposures**_: genes (eQTLGen and GTEx) or proteins (INTERVAL):

-For genes, prepare a '.txt' file containing a list of the Ensembl ID for the exposures and the genomic positions (chromosome and position) from which you want to perform the instrumental variables pruning and colocalization analysis like `ENSG00000042493_2_85645555` (see the 'example_ENSEMBL_list.txt' file in the 'example' folder of AMANDE).
+For genes, prepare a '.txt' file containing a list of the Ensembl ID of the exposures and the genomic positions (chromosome and position) from which perform the instrumental variables pruning and colocalization analysis: each line of the file will contain the Ensembl ID of an exposure and a genomic position like `ENSG00000042493_2_85645555` (see 'example_ENSEMBL_list.txt' in the 'example' folder).

-For proteins, prepare an equivalent file containning the ID of SOMAmers and proteins, and the genomic positions from which perform instrumental variables pruning and colocalization analysis
+For proteins, prepare an equivalent '.txt' file containning the ID of SOMAmers and proteins, and the genomic positions from which perform the instrumental variables pruning and colocalization analysis like `IL6R.8092.29.3_1_154377669` (see 'example_INTERVAL_list.txt' in the example folder).

+_**Prepare an input file for the outcome**_